josdejong/jsoneditor/docs/api.md

      Indicate the KeyCodes for trigger confirm completion, by default those keys are:  [39, 35, 9] which are the code for [right, end, tab]

+  - `{boolean} caseSensitive`

+     Indicate if the autocomplete is going to be strict case-sensitive to match the options.

   - `{Function} getOptions (text: string, path: string[], input: string, editor: JSONEditor)`

      This function will return your possible options for create the autocomplete selection, you can control dynamically which options you want to display according to the current active editing node.